Theis our summer 2019 pick for the "Best Value Resin 3D Printer". Check out our review to find out why we recommend it over its fabulous predecessor.

 Available both as a kit you must build yourself and fully-assembled ready to run, the Peopoly Moai 130 can be bought from the retailers listed below.

-License: The text of "2019 Peopoly Moai 130 3D Printer – Review the Specs" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "2019 Peopoly Moai 130 Review – Best Value Resin 3D Printer" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.

 Subscribe to updates from All3DP

 You can’t subscribe to updates from All3DP.
 Learn more…